 Padres vs Phillies Odds, Spread, and Total

-The San Diego Padres look to get back in the win column and reignite their offense.
-The Padres are 45-38 and sit second in the NL West.
-They just dropped…
+The San Diego Padres look to bounce back from their 4-0 shutout loss in Game 1 against the Philadelphia Phillies.
+San Diego is 45-39 and sits second in the NL…

-The San Diego Padres look to get back in the win column and reignite their offense.
+The San Diego Padres look to bounce back from their 4-0 shutout loss in Game 1 against the Philadelphia Phillies.

-The Padres are 45-38 and sit second in the NL West.
-They just dropped two of three on the road against the Cincinnati Reds.
-San Diego was blown out in Game 1, rallied late to win Game 2, and blew a one-run save opportunity in Game 3.
-This marks stop two on a six-game road trip, and the Padres will look for more consistency moving forward.
+San Diego is 45-39 and sits second in the NL West.
+In Game 1, the Padres outhit the Phillies 7-6 but still couldn't manage to drive in any runs.
+San Diego struck out ten times, and only four batters recorded at least one hit.
+Xander Bogaerts had a strong performance, going 3-for-4.
+Most of the Padres' hits came from their big bats, but they'll need more contributions from the rest of the lineup to come through in key moments.

-The Philadelphia Phillies are 49-35 and first in the NL East.
-They just wrapped up a 2-4 road trip, during which their offense scored one run or fewer in four of the games.
-After being swept by the Houston Astros, the Phillies bounced back to take two of three from the Atlanta Braves.
-They won Game 1 in dominant fashion, 13-0, lost Game 2 by a score of 6-1, and edged out a 2-1 win in the rubber match.
-Philadelphia will look to get its offense going again at home.
+Philadelphia is 50-35 and leads the NL East, holding a two-game lead over the New York Mets.
+The Phillies have won two straight, and their offense is slowly trending upward.
+They produced some early offense in Game 1, which was more than enough with Zack Wheeler on the mound.
+Philadelphia didn't just rely on the big hit and drew six walks.
+Nick Castellanos led the way with a walk and a solo home run.

 Spread